IncQueryLabs/repo-crawler/README.md

 ## Configuring self-signed certificate when using SSL on Teamwork Cloud OSMC API

-- Java has to start with: `-Djavax.net.ssl.trustStore=<path to JKS file> -Djavax.net.ssl.trustStorePassword=<password of JKS file>`
+- Java has to start with `-Djavax.net.ssl.trustStore=<path to JKS file> -Djavax.net.ssl.trustStorePassword=<password of JKS file>`
+  - **Note**: These are JVM parameters that should be added before the `-jar` part
+  - You can add `-Djavax.net.debug=all` to check whether Java loaded the certificate correctly
-- Make sure that `ssl` is enabled in CLI arguments.
+- Make sure that `ssl` is enabled in CLI arguments

 ## Running from source